-As in previous years, the course will be an intense, interdisciplinary, hands-on experience for students from both schools, reconciling knowledge from materials science, product design, architecture, and engineering.
-A sequence of lectures, readings, workshops, lab exercises, design challenges, and charettes will provide a framework for students to develop a project in groups over the course of the semester.
-Scientists from the Wyss and SEAS will offer access to exciting new material technologies and offer hands-on, practical advice on designing experiments and prototypes.
-Students will conduct part of their work in the Wyss or SEAS science labs on Oxford Street, as well as at the GSD FabLab.
-Prototypes will be exhibited at the end of the course and must demonstrate how small-scale material behavior translates to larger scale performance in the built environment.
-There are no prerequisites for the course.
+As in previous years, the course will be an intense, interdisciplinary, hands-on experience for students from both schools, reconciling knowledge from materials science, architecture, design, and engineering.
+A sequence of lectures and workshops provide a framework for students to develop a project in groups over the course of the semester.
+Scientists from the Wyss and SEAS offer access to exciting new material technologies alongside hands-on, practical advice on designing experiments and prototypes.
+Students conduct part of their work in the Wyss or SEAS science labs on Oxford Street, as well as at the GSD FabLab.
+They build prototypes that translate small-scale material behavior to large-scale performance in the built environment.

 Jointly Offered Course: SEAS ES291

 Note!
 This course starts on Wednesday, September 6th.
 There will be no class meeting on August 30th due to a conflict of class schedules between SEAS and GSD on that day.